 The power of habit is almost as important as the power of time when it comes to money.
 A habit is something you do automatically; you don’t have to think about it too much.

-If you start the habit of saving money now, that habit will always be with you.
+If you start saving money now, that habit will always be with you.
 Every dollar you get, whether a gift, an allowance or pay from a job, get into the habit of saving a portion of it.

 Half of it would be ideal, and now is the time to start because you don’t have a lot of expenses.

 The older you get, the harder it can seem to save even 10% of your money, but if you start saving much more than that early, it won’t be as difficult for you because it’s just a habit.

 3. Track Your Spending

 This can be hard because, as a teenager, you might earn money by babysitting or mowing lawns, and those jobs are usually paid in cash.

-It’s a good idea to establish a relationship with a bank when you’re young.
-In fifteen years when you want a loan to buy a house, a long track record with a bank can be helpful.
+Establishing a relationship with a bank when you’re young is a good idea.
+When you want a loan to buy a house in fifteen years, a long track record with a bank can be helpful.

 Be sure to research the various types of accounts banks offer.
 Some will charge fees if you don’t keep a minimum balance.
 You should never pay a penny in fees to a bank for any reason.

 Take your cash and open two accounts, a checking and a savings account.
 Remember, you’re saving half of every dollar you get, so half goes into checking and half into savings.

 It’s essential to separate your money.
 Money that should be saved tends to disappear when it’s mixed around with money that gets spent.